ethereum/homestead-guide/source/frequently-asked-questions/frequently-asked-questions.rst

 * **Can Ethereum contracts pull data using third-party APIs?** No, Ethereum contracts cannot pull data from external information sources in this way.
 It is however possible to push data from external sites (e.g. weather sites, stock prices) to Ethereum contracts through transactions.

-* **Is the content of the data and contracts sent over the Ethereum network encrypted?** Data and contracts on the Ethereum network are are encoded, but not encrypted.
+* **Is the content of the data and contracts sent over the Ethereum network encrypted?** Data and contracts on the Ethereum network are encoded, but not encrypted.
 The purpose of Ethereum is precisely that everyone can audit the behaviour of the contracts and the data sent to them.
 However, you are always free to encrypt data locally before broadcasting it to the network.

 * **Can I store secrets or passwords on the Ethereum network so that contracts can interact with fiat and other cryptocurrencies?** All data on Ethereum is public.
 It is not possible to store secrets or passwords to internet banking sites in Ethereum contracts without it being seen by all.
 There is however work being done to make this a possibility through code obfuscation and other techniques.
 A good read would be this article by `Vitalik Buterin <https://blog.ethereum.org/2016/01/15/privacy-on-the-blockchain/>`_.